Multiple Teams on Tuesdaysee information/entry

 If delays continue the players should be reminded that any board not actually in play when a move is called may not be played.

-It is up to the director to determine how the reult of a missed board is recorded.
+It is up to the director to record the result of a missed board.
+Enter 'Not Played' if the board is to be played later.

 If there is an arrow switch make sure that all tables are aware of this.